sushmita212/Stock_Volatility_Forecasting/README.md

 ### Model diagnostics
 To ensure that the model adequately captures time-varying volatility we analyze the standardized residuals and evolution of model parameters.

-The standardized residuals are calculated as $z_t=(r_t-\mu)/\sigma_t$ at each iteration of the walk-forward loop.
+The standardized residuals are calculated at each iteration of the walk-forward loop as $z_t=(r_t-\mu)/\sigma_t$.
 If the GARCH model is specified correctly then $z_t$ should have zero mean, constant variance (homoskedastic), be approximately IID (independent and identically distributed).
-Standardized resoduals often follow a standard normal or standardized t-distribution.
+Standardized resoduals often follow a standard normal or standardized t-distribution, depending on the distribution assumed in the model.

 In the GARCH(1,1) model, the sum $\alpha+\beta$ measures the persistence of volatility.
 Values close to 1 indicate that volatility shocks decay slowly, which is consistent with the presence of volatility clustering — a key motivation for using GARCH models.

-To verify that these points holds for our fitted GARCH model we perform **Statistical tests**
+To verify that these assumptions hold for the fitted GARCH model, we perform the following statistical tests and visual diagnostics:
+**Statistical tests**
 - Ljung-Box Test: Tests for autocorrelation in residuals.
-- ARCH Test: Checks for remaining heteroskedasticity.
+- ARCH Test: Checks for remaining conditional heteroskedasticity.
-- Jarque-Bera Test: Evaluates normality of residuals.
+- Jarque-Bera Test:  Evaluates whether the residuals follow a normal distribution based on skewness and kurtosis.

 **Visual diagnostics**
-- Histogram of standardized residuals: To visually assess distribution shape and outliers.
+- Histogram of standardized residuals: Assesses the shape of the distribution and presence of outliers.
 - Q-Q Plot: Compares residual quantiles against a theoretical normal distribution to detect deviations from normality.
 - ACF Plot for residuals: Used to verify independence and absence of remaining structure.
-- Line Plot of $\alpha+\beta$ over time: To check model stability and persistance of volatility.
+- Line Plot of $\alpha+\beta$ over time:  Examines the stability of the model and persistence of volatility across the walk-forward iterations.

 ### Error metrics